-Overall, the financial position of MPERS weakened by \$17 million, reported as the "net decrease."
-This is primarily a result of lower than expected investment returns for the year ended June 30, 2016.
-Even with this net decrease in net position restricted for pensions in FY2016, the funded status of the plan showed an increase of 2.6%, primarily due to actuarial gains and MPERS' accelerated funding policy.
+Overall, the financial position of MPERS strengthened by \$178 million, reported as the "net increase."
+This is primarily a result of net appreciation in the fair value of investments for the year ended June 30, 2017.
+The funded status of the plan showed an increase of 1.67%, primarily due to actuarial gains and MPERS' accelerated funding policy.

-The following schedules present summarized comparative data from the System's financial statements for each of the fiscal years ended June 30, 2016 and 2015.
+The following schedules present summarized comparative data from the System's financial statements for each of the fiscal years ended June 30, 2017 and 2016.
 Following each schedule is a brief summary providing explanation and analyses of the major reasons for changes in the condensed financial statements.